The moon is full this winter night;

 The fourth stage occurs after leaving Thornfield, following her thwarted wedding to the bigamous Mr. Rochester.
 Jane is taken in by the Rivers siblings, Mary, Diana and St. John, at Moor House.
 Jane discovers a real, caring family in the Rivers, who were, in fact, her cousins.
 After Thornfield was burnt down and Bertha died, Jane returns to the widowed Mr. Rochester, who is now living at his Manor House, Ferndean.

-Finally Jane has gained the financial security, family, and emotional stability, she did not have when she first arrived at Thornfield Hall.
+Finally Jane has gained the financial security, family, and emotional stability she did not have when she first arrived at Thornfield Hall.

 The moon, which is a major symbol in Jane Eyre, is the largest and brightest object in the night sky, radiating mystery and magic and inspiring writers and artists.
-It has fascinated humankind since time immemorial due to its constantly changing cycle during which it grows, wanes, and vanishes every month.
+It has fascinated humankind since time immemorial due to its constantly changing cycle, during which it grows, wanes, and vanishes every month.
 Consequently, it has become a symbol of time, change, and the unending cycle of life; birth and death, creation and destruction.
-Before any scientific knowledge of its origins, composition or function were available, it was venerated as a Goddess, and for centuries artists have drawn on her symbolism to convey numerous emotions from love to lunacy.
+Before any scientific knowledge of its origins, composition or function were available, it was venerated as a Goddess, and for centuries artists have drawn on her symbolism to convey many emotions from love to lunacy.

 When Charlotte Bronte published Jane Eyre, Beer and Mädler had just printed a map of the moon, which was the first trigonometrically accurate study of lunar features, including the heights of more than a thousand mountains.
 Although scientific knowledge of the moon was not widespread during the 19th century, awareness of lunar phases was not only inevitable, it was also necessary.
 For the Victorians, the moon had three main practical uses: to tell the time, to establish location guiding people on their way, and most importantly, to provide light.
 The full moon is the most useful and fascinating of all the lunar phases because it radiates the strongest rays, and because it causes the highest tides, and therefore exerts the strongest influence on our planet and its inhabitants.